claritychallenge/claritychallenge.github.io/docs/cpc2/cpc2_intro.md

 <!-- import { TwitterTimelineEmbed } from "react-twitter-embed"; -->

 :::caution
 **The CPC2 site is currently under construction**.
-Information is provisional and subject to change up until the challenge launch on March 1st.
+The pages documenting the data are incomplete.
+Expected to be completed by March 4th.
 :::

 To allow the development of better hearing aids, we need ways to evaluate the speech intelligibility of audio signals automatically.
 We need a prediction model that takes the audio produced by a hearing aid and the listener's characteristics (e.g. [audiogram](https://www.hear-it.org/Audiogram-)) and estimates the speech intelligibility score that the listener would achieve in a listening test.